pborreli/blog-4/content/posts/sudoku-solver-generator.md

 ![Sudoku Generation 31-45](/img/sudoku_generation_31_45.png)

 The variance between different runs is starting to grow.
-Interestingly the lower bound of runs continues to grow lineraly.
+Interestingly the lower bound of runs continues to grow linearly.

 After 45 the variance continues to grow and grow.